 Your Information – Given the ever-increasing numbers of people who are coming to Laurel House for counselling and support, it is necessary for us to have your name, phone number and/or address in order for us to contact you if it becomes necessary.

 Notes will be kept throughout your counselling and you have the right to see them whenever you request.
-You can also request to have a copy, or to have your file destroyed.
-These notes are kept in locked filing cabinets.
+You can also request to have a copy of your file.
+These notes are kept in locked filing cabinets in locked rooms.

 We are required to keep statistical information for our funding body, the Department of Health and Human Services, however no identifying information can be passed on, only numerical data (i.e. client numbers, staff service hours etc…).
 Your worker should go through this form with you.